 Patient Oriented Research

-We are committed to upholding the Canadian Institutes of Health Research Strategy for Patient Oriented Research (SPOR) Framework and guiding principles of inclusiveness, support, mutual respect and co-building, and recognize that patient and public engagement not only includes those receiving care, but also their families, support network and members of the public.
+We are committed to upholding the Canadian Institutes of Health Research (CIHR) Strategy for Patient Oriented Research (SPOR) Framework and guiding principles of inclusiveness, support, mutual respect and co-building, and recognize that patient and public engagement not only includes those receiving care, but also their families, support network and members of the public.

 What is patient partnership?